liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 should locate non-divergence peak contributors such as state cache, receiver outputs/loss tensors, saved autograd tensors, and allocator peak behavior.

+The phase-level 40-shot memory breakdown narrows the source further.
+Production and remat have almost identical forward peaks (`~665 MiB`) and observed-loss peaks (`~1282 MiB`).
+The full remat peak appears only during backward: production backward peaks at `2290.0200 MiB`, while remat stride=2 peaks at `8168.2461 MiB`, then both drop back to `461.0835 MiB` current allocation after backward.
+Replacing observed-pressure loss with synthetic-energy loss still peaks at `8166.6865 MiB`, so the receiver/loss graph is not the dominant source.
+The next optimization/research boundary is now specific: inspect and reduce temporary tensors inside the rematerialized custom backward replay, or confirm that the excess is NPU allocator peak behavior.

 Do not use full `torch.autograd.profiler` as the next step for this route.
 Observed-pressure short gates can be numerically invalid, while finite `nt=3000` and even tiny synthetic-energy profiler runs were too slow on the